jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_06.md

 1. Navigate to **https://dev.azure.com/opscosolutions** and select your project Training-Student-xxx
 1. Navigate to Pipelines > **finapi_yourname_smoke_test** then **Edit**
-1. Replace line 1 "trigger: none" by the following:
+1. Replace line 1 "trigger: none" by the following, and replace "yourname":
    ```
    trigger: none